Previewed 31 August 2011, Opened 27 September 2011, Closed 6 January 2013 at the Shaftesbury Theatre

 The show's book writer Chris D'Arienzo said: "The idea of doing a metal musical is so patently ridiculous that I had to do it...
 I wanted to take the kind of music that musical theatre people think they hate and make them love it."
 Kristin Hanggi, the director said: " grew up in the 80s, so I love this music.
 We don't mock it, we celebrate it.
 We take the songs and mash 'em up so it's super fun, in-your-face flash...
 The reason this show is so successful is because that era was so fun.
 It was like a great big party, and right now I think people want that.
 They just want to let go and have a good time.
 It's very meta-theatrical.
 We celebrate all the cliches about the 80s, and about musical theatre, but we never make fun of it, we walk the line between irony and sincerity."

 The musical Rock of Ages in London at the Shaftesbury Theatre previewed from 31 August 2011, opened on 27 September 2011 and closed on 6 January 2013.
-Transferred to Garrick Theatre from 18 January 2013 and closed on 2 November 2013.
+Transferred to the Garrick Theatre from 18 January 2013 and closed on 2 November 2013.